-- 1. See General Rules applying to all 4-H Exhibitors and general rules applying to all exhibits other than livestock listed previously in this catalog. - 2.
-A member may enter up to two classes within ONE of the Units I through Advanced and one class in Changing Spaces in the Home Environment Division. - 3.
+- See General Rules applying to all 4-H Exhibitors and general rules applying to all exhibits other than livestock listed previously in this catalog. - A member may enter up to two classes within ONE of the Units I through Advanced and one class in Changing Spaces in the Home Environment Division. - 3.
 Items normally hung on the wall, such as pictures and bulletin boards must be ready to hang with appropriate hardware permanently attached.
 Items will be exhibited on a wall made of metal grids using S hooks, binder clips, or zip ties if moving on to the State Fair.
-Entries mounted on mat or foam core board do not require hardware, they will be hung on the wall using binder clips. - 4.
-"Refinished" item refers to an item already in use which has been given a new finish using paint or some type of seal. - 5.
-Write the member's name, county, and class number on the front of the sheet, folder or notebook of documentation.
-Attach documentation to item with a safe-ty pin or binder clip.
+Entries mounted on mat or foam core board do not require hardware, they will be hung on the wall using binder clips. - "Refinished" item refers to an item already in use which has been given a new finish using paint or some type of seal. - Write the member's name, county, and class number on the front of the sheet, folder or notebook of documentation.
+Attach documentation to item with a safety pin or binder clip. - 6. : To insure that all parts of the exhibit make it back to the participant, "hide" a small label (with a minimum of the 4-H'ers name and county) on EVERY part that might become separated from others; these should not be visible to the public when displayed.